John M. Opitz: Research

-Opitz' research and interests, in addition to clinical genetics, have covered a wide spectrum of genetic anomalies with focuses on sex determination and sex differentiation, skeletal dysplasias, mental retardation, human malformations and syndromes and the relationship between evolution and development.
+Opitz' research and interests, in addition to clinical genetics, covered a wide spectrum of genetic anomalies with focuses on sex determination and sex differentiation, skeletal dysplasias, intellectual disability, human malformations and syndromes and the relationship between evolution and development.

 "Opitz Syndromes"

 Opitz' work on identifying the physical and biological symptoms of genetic disorders led to the discovery of the "Opitz syndromes" and created an impetus for important basic science advances.
 These include documentation of the role of cholesterol in vertebrate development after description of the Smith-Lemli-Opitz syndrome or of the role of the MID1 gene in early ontogeny following discovery of the Opitz GBBB syndrome(s).

 An abbreviated list of the syndromes to which Dr. Opitz has contributed or for which he was the first descriptor include: